dharkness/fig-standards/proposed/phpdoc.md

 Common uses for the Description are (amongst others):

 * To provide more detail than the Summary on what this method does.
-* To specify of what child elements an input or output array, or object, is composed.
+* To specify what elements an input or output array or object contains.
 * To provide a set of common use cases or scenarios in which the "Structural Element" may be applied.